30 Mesmerizing Classic Book Retellings for 2023

 wicked

 I think of Professor Snape from Harry Potter in the same way.
-If you love witches and root for the bad guys, this is a book like Harry Potter for you.
+If you love witches and rooting for the bad guys, this book is for you.
 Like the Broadway play, the movie adaptation of this will be a must-see.

 Cinder